developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/demo/index.md

 productversion: '1.1'
 ---
 ##Overview
 A Demo App is included with all [devices that support SimulScan](../about/#supporteddevices) and is intended to quickly demonstrate how SimulScan works and what it can do.
-The Demo App also provides a way to test custom templates that implement multi-barcode, signature capture, Optical Character Recognition OCR, and Optical Mark Recognition (OMR, i.e. checkboxes) for SimulScan Readable Forms.
+The Demo App also provides a way to test custom user-created templates that implement Multi-barcode, signature capture, Optical Character Recognition OCR, and Optical Mark Recognition (OMR, i.e. checkboxes) for SimulScan Readable Forms.

 **The Demo App cannot save data and is not suitable for production environments**.

 ###Demo App features